joelparkerhenderson/wordbooks/pages/carrying-costs/index.md

 # Carrying costs

 Carrying costs, also known as holding costs, are the expenses that a company incurs to hold and maintain its inventory over a period of time.
-These costs can include expenses such as storage, insurance, maintenance, taxes, and the opportunity cost of tying up capital in inventory.
+Carrying costs can be a significant expense for businesses, particularly those with large or slow-moving inventory.

-The main components of carrying costs are:
+Example costs:

 * Storage costs: e.g. renting or owning a warehouse or storage space to hold inventory.